florianharrasser/TIE/docs/settings.rst

 Settings - ``.tif`` / ``.stk`` Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When using a ``tif`` or ``stk`` file, the background and sample images must be provided as two separate files.
+When using a ``.tif`` or ``.stk`` file, the background and sample images must be provided as two separate files.
-When reaching this step, the sample image is already uplaoded, here it is only neccesary to upload the background image additionally.(However,
+When reaching this step, the sample image is already uplaoded, here it is only neccesary to upload the background image additionally.
+(However,
 the sample file can still be changed here if something went wrong during the upload process).
 To upload either a sample or background file,
-click the the ``upload sample file`` or ``upload background image`` button.
+click the the ``Upload Sample`` or ``Upload Background`` button.

 .. note::
   It is possible to mix the file types, i.e. a ``.tif`` file can be used as a sample image and a ``.stk`` file as a background image.